 There is currently no evidence to suggest you cannot give birth vaginally if you have suspected or confirmed coronavirus.
 But if your breathing is very affected and your baby needs to be born urgently, a caesarean birth may be recommended.

 It is not recommended that you give birth in a birthing pool in hospital if you have suspected or confirmed coronavirus.
 The virus can sometimes be found in faeces, so there is a possibility that it could contaminate the water and infect the baby.
 It may also be more difficult for healthcare staff to use suitable protection equipment during a water birth.

 There is no evidence that women with suspected or confirmed coronavirus cannot have an epidural spinal block or gas and air.
 Find out more about your choices for pain relief in labour.

 Will I be able to have my birth partner with me on the postnatal ward?

-Sadly not.
-Visitor restrictions are in place across all hospital wards, including antenatal and postnatal wards.
 We understand it may be upsetting not having your birth partner with you on the postnatal ward after you have given birth, but these restrictions are in place to reduce the risk of transmission of coronavirus to you, your baby, the maternity staff and birth partners themselves.
 Please be reassured that during this time, midwifery, obstetric and support staff will do their best to support the needs for all women and the practical challenges of caring for newborns after birth.
 If visitors are permitted, it is important that they follow guidance in hospitals about wearing a face covering and handwashing.